texnoforge/python-wopeditor/docs/install.md

 On windows get [Python 3 installer](https://www.python.org/downloads/) which includes `pip`.

 On linux distros, it's usually available as `python3` package.
+Make sure to install `pip` as well.

 Debian and clones using `.deb` (Ubuntu, Mint, ...):